TEX479/tf2-translator/README.md

 - built in message line that can be used to chat before properly connecting to the game
 - automated message splitting (for messages sent using the program; since tf2 has a limit of 127 characters per message)
 - "library spam" (a way to automatically send long multi-message texts)
+- custom message coloring
+- bad looks (but in dark mode)
 - probably some other stuff too...

 # Setup